-Activities: Do not engage in prolonged periods of activity over the first 7-10 days following surgery as this will make your swelling worse.
-If you had leg surgery, you should avoid long distance traveling for 2 weeks due to risk of blood clots.
+Activities: Do not engage in prolonged periods of standing or walking over the first 7-10 days following surgery.
+Avoid long periods of sitting without the leg elevated.
+Avoid long distance traveling for 2 weeks.

 Driving: NO driving until you are no longer taking narcotic pain medicine and adequate range of motion has been gained.
 You can speak with Dr. Remy and your physical therapist about when you can safely resume driving.